LIVEABOARD SEARCH

 The climate is tropical, meaning mostly sunshine, high humidity and occasional downpours.
 Average temperature is 28°C (82F).
 Rain is more frequent between July and October although the sun usually comes out straight after a cloudburst.

-Not usually.
 Palau lies beyond the main path of typhoons.
 They hit the Philippines hard but bring little more than a tail-end of wind and rain to Palau.
 On rare occasions one might veer off course and affect the islands but that is not the norm.
-If you really want to eliminate all risk come between February and April – the months where there are no typhoons anywhere in the area.
+If you really want to eliminate all risk come between February and April - the months when there is no risk of typhoons anywhere in the area.

 What about the passport and visa requirements?